Skip to main content

 }

-publisher - JWT Token to authenticate your connection to the WebRTC server.
+• publisher — the JWT token used to authenticate your connection.

 Step 3.
 Connect to the Translation Room

-Use the LiveKit SDK to join the webrtc_url with your publisher token you received on Step 2.
+Use the LiveKit SDK to join webrtc_url with your publisher token.

 npm install livekit-client